CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/bom-mor.md

 ## Default formula for Bill of Materials

-ProcessForce provides a very flexible methodology for defining the relationship between parent Items, Coproducts, Scrap, Phantoms, Scrap Percentages, and Factors.
+ProcessForce provides a flexible methodology for defining the relationship between parent Items, Coproducts, Scrap, Phantoms, Scrap Percentages, and Factors.

 When creating a Bill of Material, these default formats are automatically added to each item.